No, Sriracha hasn’t been discontinued, but production is suspended

 “Due to weather conditions affecting the quality of chili peppers, we now face a more severe shortage of chili.
 Unfortunately, this is out of our control, and without this essential ingredient we are unable to produce any of our products,” the email reads.

-The company says all orders submitted on or after April 19 will be scheduled after Sept.
+The company says all orders submitted on or after April 19 will be scheduled to be shipped after Sept.
 6, 2022, in the order they were received.
 According to the email, customers who placed an order but did not yet receive confirmation will also be on hold until September.

 “We understand that this may cause issues.
 However, during this time we will not accept any new orders to be placed before September as we will not have enough inventory to fulfill your order,” the company said.